romanaccio/Android/mobile/README.md

           __your_alias_name__ is alias that you assigned to the certificate when you created it.
   If prompted to type the password, then you should get your SHA1 fingerprints.

+You can check in File -> Project Structure if the Signing Config and the build types are well set.

 Checkout this [tutorial](http://android-er.blogspot.in/2012/12/displaying-sha1-certificate-fingerprint.html) about it.